ireneea/shopping-manager/README.md

 # shopping-manager

-Shopping manager helps shopping and meal planning less painful
+Shopping manager is a web app that helps shopping and meal planning less painful